panaversity/learn-applied-generative-ai-fundamentals/32_graph_databases_gql/readme.md

-# The Graph Databases and The GQL Standard
+# The Knowledge Graphs, Graph Databases, and The GQL Standard

 **What Are Graph Databases?**